surajitdb/RiverNe3/ReadMe.rst

 -----------

-This component (which is not part of OMS (David et al. 2013) yet) is an abstract schematization of a river network through a binary tree, in order to parallel process independet HURs.
+This component (which is not part of OMS (David et al. 2013) yet) is an abstract schematization of a river network through a tree data structure, in order to parallel process independet HURs.
+The structure is flexible and extendable, so each developer can implement her/his own tree, with connections and decorators.
+At the moment, just the **binary tree** is implemented.

 Implementation
 ~~~~~~~~~~~~~~